xRopers/FFXIV-Teleport/README.md

 ```
 Usage

-1. Launch FFXIV-Teleport and the FFXIV game client.
+1. Launch FFXIV game client and then launch FFXIV-Teleport.

 2. Use the overlay to:
    Save your current position.